 Remember to always take them out when you leave the car to limit condensation forming on windows overnight.

 A blocked pollen filter, which cleans air entering the car, could be another possible cause of foggy windows.

 How to get moisture out of a car is a challenge faced by drivers every winter.
 But the good news is there are products designed to eliminate or at least reduce the problem of misty windows.

 One method that could work is to find a dedicated car moisture absorber.
-This can be anything that’s designed to absorb excess moisture from your car.
+It doesn't have to be a specific product - it's anything that’s designed to absorb excess moisture from your car.